 What books do I need, and where do I get them?

-At our 10.30am service all the words are projected on a screen.
-Service cards are also available at both entrances.
-There are Bibles and hymn books in the chairs so you can follow the readings and songs in print if you prefer.
+At our 10.30am Sunday service all the words are projected on a screen.
+There are Bibles and in the chairs so you can follow the readings.
+Our midweek service uses a printed booklet.